weberjonathan/CandyShop/README.md

 ## Changelog

-### 0.7.0
+### 0.8.0

-- Replaced old notifications with modern, interactive notifications
+- Replaced old notifications with modern, interactive notifications using Windows App SDK
-- Requires Windows App SDK, which comes preinstalled with Windows 10 version 1809
+- 'start with system' now uses a shortcut in the startup folder instead of Windows task scheduler
+- The legacy task can be removed through the prompt at program launch

 ### 0.6.0